Project audience

 Safe project-level audience view for lead quality, segment mix, governed watch controls, and demand signals without exposing contact details.

-Live publishingRefine migration activeCadence: Monthly issue cycleRead-only previewUpdated Apr 5, 2026, 2:19 PM UTC6 total leadsRevenue-ready demand
+Live publishingRefine migration activeCadence: Monthly issue cycleRead-only previewUpdated Apr 12, 2026, 3:47 AM UTC9 total leadsRevenue-ready demand

 Refine runtime